luna/luna-rfcs/text/0000-luna-build.md

 - **License:** Automatically determined from the `LICENSE` file in the project.
 - **Build Type:** Luna uses the presence of a `main` function in `Main.luna` to determine whether the project is an executable or a library.
-If there is no main function it is build as a library, and if there is a main function, it is built as an executable _and_ library.
+If there is no main function it is built as a library, and if there is a main function, it is built as an executable _and_ library.
 - **Exposed Modules:** This is automatically discovered from the code structure.
   All modules in project `Foo` that should be internal only should be inside a